chinime/EEE212project/README.md

 9. DC sweep not supported if any any AC src is present
 10. For doing AC sweep, keep at least one AC src

-*Option 8 not available for the GUI that will open if no instructions are present
+*Option 8 not available for the GUI that will open if no instruction is present